beto-Sibileau/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Organization
 I found very useful to begin by checking the proposed tasks at a Trello board designed by our TA.
 It helped me a lot for assigning an estimated deadline for the main duties to accomplish the project.
 Among these, what I struggled the most was the lack of time to test different game loops that assign diverse game levels or *cpu intelligence* (using the very same functions).
+In the repository, you will find the folder `your-project`, where this file is included and the final containing the Tic Tac Toe game: `ticTacToe.ipnyb`.
+The `images` folder contains two draws and a slide describing basic implemented functionalities.

 ## Concluding remarks